Check out our 7 Favourite Greek Islands for Your Summer Holiday

-If you are a single parent looking for a summer destination, look no further than the Greek islands: Calm waters, sandy beaches, unspoiled natural beauty and plenty of things to do!
+If you are looking for a single parent holiday in Greece, look no further than the Greek islands: Calm waters, sandy beaches, unspoiled natural beauty and plenty of things to do!

-Thassos – (6 best Greek islands for a family holiday – 1/6)
+Thassos (best Greek islands for a family holiday – 2/7)

 Thassos is one of the most family-friendly destinations in Greece but is Often overlooked by tourists.
 Situated in the Northernmost part of the Aegean Sea, the islands turquoise beaches are surrounded by breathtaking pine forests.